 Do you prefer to receive gifts rather than say I love you or be cuddled?
 Then Chapman suggests you learn what your partner’s love language is—in order to make them feel loved through your actions.

 When it comes to showing affection and devotion, does saying I love you leave something missing from the conversation?
-A little bit of adoration goes a long way toward keeping relationships healthy and happy—and understanding how partners express their feelings can help those efforts along dramatically.
+A little bit of adoration goes a long way toward keeping relationships healthy and happy—and understanding how partners express love and their feelings can help those efforts along dramatically.

 Plus, if anyone deserves a token of appreciation (just because), isn’t it the person who has put up with all of our annoying idiosyncrasies for so many years?
 If you’re looking for some awesome ways to show someone you care about, then take a look at these Unique Gift Ideas For Your Boyfriend.